VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do The Wall Street Journal (WSJ) and Trendlyne both support?
+What's the difference between The Wall Street Journal (WSJ) and Trendlyne?

-Do The Wall Street Journal (WSJ) and Trendlyne require subscriptions?
+How much do The Wall Street Journal (WSJ) and Trendlyne cost?

-How can you access The Wall Street Journal (WSJ) and Trendlyne?
+Should I choose The Wall Street Journal (WSJ) or Trendlyne?

-The Wall Street Journal (WSJ) differentiates itself with Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages., whereas Trendlyne stands out for Stock screener with over 1,000 parameters, plus prebuilt strategies and optional screener alerts (up to every 15 minutes on premium tiers)., Backtesting at both strategy and stock level, with plan-based limits (from a few hundred to over a thousand annual backtests)., and Consensus estimates platform (“Forecaster”) with historical and real-time views on revenue, EPS, profit, dividends, cash flow, capex, and more..
+Choose The Wall Street Journal (WSJ) if you need Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data..
+Go with Trendlyne if Stock screener with over 1,000 parameters, plus prebuilt strategies and optional screener alerts (up to every 15 minutes on premium tiers)., and Backtesting at both strategy and stock level, with plan-based limits (from a few hundred to over a thousand annual backtests). better fits how you invest.

 Curation & Accuracy